Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Labor market and refugees in Austria

 Austria has received a large number of refugees in recent years, particularly following the large inflows beginning in 2015.
 Between 2014 and 2019 around 120,000 individuals were granted asylum or subsidiary protection, at times representing up to 1\% of the resident population \citep{bmi, eurostat, steinmayr}.

 \paragraph{Institutional setting} Upon arrival, asylum seekers are required to register at one of three federally operated reception centers.
 They are then assigned to one of Austria's nine federal states and accommodated in regional asylum shelters within the state.
 This assignment to the state follows a federal quota system based on population and infrastructure capacity (\textit{Grundversorgungsvereinbarung Art.,15a B-VG}), and is coordinated by federal and state authorities \citep{limberger2010}.
 Assignment to the shelter is based on infrastructure capacity.
 Importantly, assignment does not consider integration prospects or local labor market conditions and refugees have no influence over the location of their assignment.\footnote{One exception are family reunions.
-In my analyses, I however only include adult men, who are least likely to be affected by family reunification \citep{egger2021effects}.} My regional unit of observation are labor market regions (AMS-regions).
-Labor market regions in the AMDB are defined as the area of responsibility for each public employment service center.
-I combine all different centers in Vienna to one regional labor market, which leaves a total of 88 labor market regions.
-Thus, refugees are assigned to shelters within one of those labor market regions.
+In my analyses, I however only include adult men, who are least likely to be affected by family reunification \citep{egger2021effects}.}

 While awaiting a decision, asylum seekers are effectively excluded from the labor market and receive basic subsistence support (\textit{Grundversorgung}) from the assigned federal state, which includes housing and a small monetary allowance \citep{rosenberger2012welcoming}.\footnote{ A narrow set of exceptions allows them to engage in seasonal or harvest work, non-profit community work, or self-employment.
 Access to seasonal employment requires a work permit, is capped at six months per year, and is only granted if no suitable unemployed Austrian worker is available.
 Importantly, taking up any form of paid work typically results in the loss of basic subsistence support, including housing and allowances, which substantially reduces the attractiveness of these legal exceptions.
 As a result, few asylum seekers make use of this option before receiving protection.
 I show that the validity of my results is not affected by those who do.
 Under some strict circumstances, i.e. younger asylum seekers in sectors with high labor demand, asylum seekers can also start a vocational training, asylum seekers can also participate in active labor market trainings.
 I show that the validity of my results is not affected by those who do.} During the waiting period, asylum seekers are not allowed to move across regions and are required to stay in their assigned shelter, meaning that also mobility within a state is limited.
 These restrictions remain in place until they are granted asylum or subsidiary protection.
 Refusing the assigned accommodation or relocating without permission results in the loss of housing and basic subsistence support \citep{rosenberger2012welcoming}.